-Measuring the demand for information Then, we measure our respondents' demand for exclusive information about the exchange rate.
-We show our respondents the following instructions.
+Measuring the demand for information Then, we measure respondents' demand for exclusive information about the exchange rate:

 The KOF offers the participants in this survey exclusive access to one of three new detailed special reports.
 These special reports will be compiled and sent out in June 2020, and will account for all relevant developments until this point.